 First, make sure you backup your files, and then have Windows 10 ready to install from a flash drive (or an installation disk, if you have a disk drive).
 If you don’t have a bootable version of windows, you can learn two methods for making one here.

 Follow the steps on the Microsoft’s website to download the Windows Media Creation tool and download Windows on a USB drive as a Windows disk.
 Once you have Windows installer safely saved to your USB, you can continue with the steps below.

 Step 1: Search for “Backup settings” in the Windows Search box, then open it.

 Step 3: Turn on File History after selecting a Drive.

-Download and setup Minitool Partition Wizard from here.
+Download and set up Minitool Partition Wizard Free.
 The free version is sufficient for this task.